bsmn/bsmn-pipeline/README.md

         -q your_queue \
         --sample-list /path/to/sample_list.txt
 ```
+If you are going to use the frozen conda environment, you need to set `-n bp_frozen`.
 ### options
 ```
 -q, --queue        specify the SGE queue for jobs to be submitted.